-The next step the home inspector will enter the home and start to inspect the interior.
+In the next step, the home inspector will enter the home and start to inspect the interior.
 The home inspector will inspect just about everything that can be inspected visually.
-Just a few examples would be the electrical, plumbing, heating, appliances, attic and basement.
-To get a better idea of whats inspected check out what we inspect To have a full idea what a home inspector does you can read my blog post about what does a home inspector do?
+Just a few examples would be the electrical, plumbing, heating, appliances, attic, and basement.
+To get a better idea of what’s inspected check out what we inspect To have a full idea of what a home inspector does you can read my blog post about what does a home inspector do?

 What a home Inspector won’t do?